aspnet/MicrosoftConfigurationBuilders/README.md

 ### V2 Update:
 Version 2 is here with some new features:
+  * Azure App Configuration Support - There is a [new builder](#azureappconfigurationbuilder) for drawing values from the new Azure App Configuration service.
   * ConfigBuilder Parameters from AppSettings - This has been one of the most asked for features of these config builders.
 With V2, it is now possible to read initialization parameters for config builders from `appSettings`.
 Read more about it [here](#appsettings-parameters).
   * Lazy Initialization - As part of the work to enable pulling config parameters from `appSettings`, these key/value configuration builders now support a